-In 2021 the Company transitioned from a Simplified Employee Pension ("SEP") defined-contribution savings plan to a tax-qualified 401(k) and Profit Sharing defined contribution plan (the "401(k) Plan").
-Under the 401(k) Plan, we provide an employer safe harbor matching contribution equal to 100% of a participant's eligible contributions of up to 6% of eligible compensation, subject to limits established by the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code").
+In 2021, the Company transitioned from a Simplified Employee Pension ("SEP") defined-contribution savings plan to a tax-qualified 401(k) and Profit Sharing defined contribution plan (the "401(k) Plan").
+Under the 401(k) Plan, the Company provides an employer safe harbor matching contribution equal to 100% of a participant's eligible contributions of up to 6% of eligible compensation, subject to limits established by the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code").
 All matching contributions are fully vested when made.
-During the three months ended March 31, 2021 and 2020 the Company contributed \$345 to the 401(k) Plan and \$149 to the SEP plan, respectively.
+During the three and six months ended June 30, 2021 and 2020 the Company contributed \$220 and \$565 to the 401(k) Plan and \$118 and \$267 to the SEP plan, respectively.